 Eight Weeks After Your Last Menstrual Period

-As stated previously, some women seek the counsel of an obstetrician when they want to become pregnant but cannot.
+As stated previously, some women seek the counsel of an obstetrician (OBGYN) when they want to become pregnant but cannot.
 If you are among the lucky 90% of women who can conceive within a reasonable timeframe, you should schedule your first appointment with this type of medical professional two weeks after your last period.

 During this initial consultation, your OBGYN will review your medical history thoroughly and check your vital signs to identify potential risk factors of a high-risk pregnancy.
 She will also perform blood and urine tests to ensure your pregnancy is going smoothly.
 At this time, you can also expect to discuss your symptoms, no matter how insignificant they seem.
 We recommend keeping a journal of your symptoms so you don’t forget anything during your appointment.